 Ritual and submissive offering.

-A gold mask on my absent face,
+Gold mask on my absent face

-And this bird of mine breathes
+And this bird I have breathes

-And cries strangely.
+And sobs strangely.

-In their stately and ornate cases.
+In their solemn, ornate encasings.

 It is only the profundity of death which persists,

-Simulating the last torment
+Simulating the ultimate torment

-And its own eternity
+And its eternity

-In a soft clatter of bracelets
+In a thin clash of bracelets,

-Around the sacrificed flesh.
+Around the sacrificed flesh

 They lay me down and drink me;

-And the dead out of me, assassinated
+And the dead thrust out of me, assassinated,

-What reflection of dawn strays here?
+What reflection of dawn wanders in here?

-And turn toward dawn
+And turn toward morning

 The poems are from the following publications: